programingjd/autohotkey/README.md

 ### Special chars: ###

-Use backquote (`) followed by the name of the symbol.
+Use backtick (`) followed by the name of the symbol.

 Examples: